fardinnabizadeh/BrainPET-Studio/README.md

 -------
 Fardin Nabizadeh

-Copyright (c) 2026 BrainPET Studio Contributors
+Copyright (c) 2026 BrainPET Studio

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation